cirosantilli/china-dictatorship/FAQ.md

 Maybe China was poor because of Mao's crazy communist regime.
 Similar regimes also made Russia poor (yes, before that exploitation by the West was a reason).

 Definitely, the current regime is better than Mao's, but just imagine how rich China could be if it had more freedom and justice.

+## I've seen someone from movement X do something bad, therefore the movement should be banned

+By this logic, everyone should go to jail.
+The law should only punish individuals.

+## People from movement X are only in it for political power

+For every desire of the masses, there will be amoral representants that will step to use that power.

+Still, those representants cannot gain power if there is no backing desire from the society.

+And at least the representants have to pretend and to things for that group to retain their power.

 ## Falun Gong